-Since Ryanair pioneered its ultra-low cost operating model in Europe in the early 1990s, its passenger volumes and scheduled passenger revenues have increased significantly because it has substantially increased capacity and demand has been sufficient to match the increased capacity.
-Ryanair's annual booked passenger volume has grown from approximately 945,000 passengers in the calendar year 1992 to approximately 79.3 million passengers in the 2013 fiscal year.
+Since Ryanair pioneered its low cost operating model in Europe in the early 1990s, its passenger volumes and scheduled passenger revenues have increased significantly because it has substantially increased capacity and demand has been sufficient to match the increased capacity.
+Ryanair's annual booked passenger volume has grown from approximately 945,000 passengers in the calendar year 1992 to approximately 81.7 million passengers in the 2014 fiscal year.

-Ryanair's revenue passenger miles ("RPMs") increased approximately 2% from 58,584.5 million in the 2012 fiscal year to 59,865.6 million in the 2013 fiscal year due primarily to an increase of approximately 2% in scheduled available seat miles ("ASMs") from 71,139.7 million in the 2012 fiscal year to 72,829.9 million in the 2013 fiscal year.
-Scheduled passenger revenues increased approximately 9% from 63,504.0 million in the 2012 fiscal year to 63,819.8 million in the 2013 fiscal year.
-Average booked passenger fare increased from 645.36 in the 2012 fiscal year to 648.20 in the 2013 fiscal year.
+Ryanair's revenue passenger miles ("RPMs") increased approximately 8% from 59,865.6 million in the 2013 fiscal year to 64,470.4 million in the 2014 fiscal year due primarily to an increase of approximately 7% in scheduled available seat miles ("ASMs") from 72,829.9 million in the 2013 fiscal year to 77,916.5 million in the 2014 fiscal year.
+Scheduled passenger revenues decreased approximately 1% from €3,819.8 million in the 2013 fiscal year to \notin 3,789.5 million in the 2014 fiscal year.
+Average booked passenger fare decreased from \notin 48.20 in the 2013 fiscal year to \notin 46.40 in the 2014 fiscal year.

 Expanding passenger volumes and capacity, high load factors and aggressive cost containment have enabled Ryanair to continue to generate operating profits despite increasing price competition and increases in certain costs.
-Ryanair's total break-even load factor was 70% in both the 2012 fiscal year and the 2013 fiscal year.
-Cost per passenger was $\epsilon$ 48.90 in the 2012 fiscal year and $\epsilon$ 52.56 in the 2013 fiscal year, with the increase primarily reflecting the higher fuel cost per passenger of $\epsilon$ 23.79 in the 2013 fiscal year, as compared to $\epsilon$ 21.02 in the 2012 fiscal year, as well as an increase of approximately 5% in passengers in the 2013 fiscal year.
-Ryanair recorded operating profits of $\epsilon$ 683.2 million in the 2012 fiscal year and $\epsilon$ 718.2 million in the 2013 fiscal year.
-The Company recorded a profit after taxation of $\epsilon$ 560.4 million in the 2012 fiscal year and profit after taxation of $\epsilon$ 569.3 million in the 2013 fiscal year.
-Ryanair recorded seat capacity growth of approximately 5% in the 2013 fiscal year, compared to approximately 6% in the 2012 fiscal year, and expects capacity to increase by approximately 3% in the 2014 fiscal year.
-See "Item 3.
-Key Information-Risk Factors-Risks Related to the Company-Ryanair Has Decided to Seasonally Ground Aircraft."
+Ryanair's total break-even load factor was 70% in the 2013 fiscal year and 72% in the 2014 fiscal year.
+Cost per passenger was ε 52.56 in the 2013 fiscal year and ε 53.61 in the 2014 fiscal year, with the increase primarily reflecting the higher fuel cost per passenger of ε 24.65 in the 2014 fiscal year, as compared to ε 23.79 in the 2013 fiscal year.
+Ryanair recorded operating profits of ε 718.2 million in the 2013 fiscal year and ε 658.6 million in the 2014 fiscal year.
+The Company recorded a profit after taxation of ε 569.3 million in the 2013 fiscal year and profit after taxation of ε 522.8 million in the 2014 fiscal year.
+Ryanair will take delivery of 11 Boeing 737-800 aircraft in 2015 fiscal year and expects that these deliveries, along with its plan to ground fewer aircraft in the winter of 2015 fiscal year and increased load factors will allow for an approximately 4% increase in fiscal 2015 traffic See "Item 3.
+Key Information-Risk Factors-Risks Related to the Company- Ryanair Has Decided to Seasonally Ground Aircraft."